MazinLab/MKIDGen3/docs/design_description.md

 All three locations can run captures concurrently but the setup / engineering capture only supports one sub-location at a time.

+The FRS accepts capture requests and processes then in a loose priority order, executing requestes as they are compatible with those previously received and running.
+Requestes may fail and abort at any time.
+Upon completion (including failure) a single null data byte will be published.

 ## Array Setup Steps
 1. Run sweeps (power and freq.) to find res and drive power
 2. Process